killcerr/uwvm2/benchmark/0002.parser/0001.function_section/readme.md

 ## Summary of fairness

-- `u8_2b` is the main “fair” decoder comparison: both sides decode 1–2 byte LEB128<u32> values into a `u8` array, with only a minor difference in value distributions.
+- `u8_2b` is the main “fair” decoder comparison: both sides decode the exact same 1–2 byte LEB128<u32> byte stream as `u8` values (identical distribution by construction).
 - `u8_1b` is a specialized fast path (SIMD + zero-copy view) and should be viewed as an upper bound for a highly optimized validation path, not as a general varint-decoder comparison.
 - `u16_2b` is a practical stress/completeness scenario that intentionally ignores 3‑byte `u16` encodings; a fully symmetric comparison to `varint-u16/decode` would require a `u16_3b` path, which uwvm2 does not implement because real wasm function sections do not need that many distinct type indices.
-## Summary of fairness

 ## Performance Comparison of SIMD Implementations